Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 -  Next, we will extract the LEF file.
 The LEF file contains the cell size, port definitions, and properties which aid the placer and router tool.
 With that, the ports definition, port class, and port use must be set first.
 The instructions to set these definitions via Magic are on the <B>vsdstdcelldesign</b> repo.

 - Next, save the mag file with a new filename save sky130_myinverter.mag.
 Then type lef write on the tcon terminal.
-It will generate a LEF file with same name as the magfile sky130_myinverter.lef.
+It will generate a LEF file with same name as the 'magfile sky130_myinverter.lef.'
 Inside that LEF file is:

  ![image](https://user-images.githubusercontent.com/68071764/215351586-d4da20b4-44e2-4321-8145-ca65fe576216.png)